धीरे-धीरे रे मना, धीरे सब कुछ होय।

 The story teaches children not to procrastinate — to act in the present rather than delay.
 It connects this ancient wisdom to familiar situations: starting homework, helping at home, being kind today.
 Children leave with a memorable rhyme and a life skill.

 Yes.
-Kabir for Kids content is used in schools across India for value education and character-building sessions.
-The animated story format is ideal for children aged 4–10.
+This animated story works well for value education and character-building sessions with children aged 5–9.
 Schools can also explore our live Kabir storytelling workshops — see the Workshops page.

 Keep Watching